-Any additional Service Credit you earn after Normal Retirement Age will be determined at the end of each calendar year and will be payable effective on the January 1 following the end of the calendar year in which you earned the additional Service Credit, provided payment of benefits is not suspended (that is, if you are not working 40 or more hours a month in Disqualifying Employment between your Normal Retirement Age and your Required Beginning Date.)
+Any additional Service Credit you earn after Normal Retirement Age will be determined at the end of each calendar year and will be payable effective on the January 1 following the end of the calendar year in which you earned the additional Service Credit, provided payment of benefits is not suspended (that is, for the period after your Normal Retirement Age and before you reach your Required Beginning Date, if you work less than 40 hours a month in Disqualifying Employment).
 Additional benefits will be paid in the payment form in effect as of the Annuity Starting Date most recently preceding the date the additional benefit became payable.